 What Is Alcohol Poisoning?

-- Drink during pregnancy.
-No amount of alcohol is safe to drink during pregnancy due to risks of passing alcohol toxicity through the placenta to your unborn child, which can cause severe damages at any stage of pregnancy.
+• Drink during pregnancy — No amount of alcohol is safe to drink during pregnancy due to risks of passing alcohol toxicity through the placenta to your unborn child, which can cause severe damages at any stage of pregnancy.

-- Drink under the age of 21.
-Underage drinkers are more vulnerable to alcohol poisoning as studies have shown that they typically consume about five drinks in a single occasion.
+• Drink under the age of 21 — Underage drinkers are more vulnerable to alcohol poisoning, as studies have shown that they typically consume about five drinks in a single occasion.

 Alcohol Poisoning Symptoms

 Irregular or slow breathing (less than eight breaths per minute or more than 10 seconds between breaths)

 Alcohol Poisoning Risk Factors

-- Poor ability to metabolize alcohol because they have less dehydrogenase, a liver enzyme designed to break down alcohol in the body, than men.
+• Poor ability to metabolize alcohol because they have less dehydrogenase, a liver enzyme designed to break down alcohol in the body, than men.

-- Hormones.
-Premenstrual hormone changes tend to make women get intoxicated more rapidly during the days before their period.
+• Premenstrual hormone changes tend to make women get intoxicated more rapidly during the days before their period.
 Birth control pills and other estrogen-containing medications, on the other hand, slow down the excretion of alcohol from the body.

-Food The peak blood alcohol concentration level can be three times higher in people who drink with an empty stomach than in those who had a decent meal before drinking.
+• Food — The peak blood alcohol concentration level can be three times higher in people who drink with an empty stomach than in those who had a decent meal before drinking.
 Food plays a significant role in alcohol absorption in the body because it dilutes the alcohol while slowing down the emptying of the stomach into the small intestine where alcohol is absorbed.

-Existing health conditions People with diabetes should be wary of alcohol because it can cause a sudden surge and a dangerous drop in their blood sugar levels.
+• Existing health conditions — People with diabetes should be wary of alcohol because it can cause a sudden surge or a dangerous drop in their blood sugar levels.
 Drinking alcohol may also prevent diabetes prescription drugs from working properly.